daattali/beautiful-jekyll/publications.md

 * **Report:** "What’s next for the NIS Regulations?
 Findings from the RITICS Fellowship".
 Michalec, O.  [Full text](https://ritics.org/wp-content/uploads/2023/06/Whats-next-for-NIS-RITICS-report-final-310123.pdf)

 #### 2022

 * **Journal article:** "When the future meets the past: can safety and cyber security coexist in modern critical infrastructures?"
 By Michalec, O., Milyaeva, S. and Rashid, A. In: Big Data and Society.
 [Full text](https://doi.org/10.1177/20539517221108369)

 * **Journal article:** "Data Ethics Club: Creating a Collaborative Space to Discuss Data Ethics".
 By Di Cara, N., Zelenka, N., Day, H., Bennet, E., Hanschke, V., Maggio, V., Michalec, O et al. In: Patterns.
 [Full text](https://doi.org/10.1016/j.patter.2022.100537)

-* **Consultation response:** Delivering a smart and secure electricity system: the interoperability and cyber security of energy smart appliances and remote load control.
-BEIS Consultation, sole author
+* **Consultation response:** "Delivering a smart and secure electricity system: the interoperability and cyber security of energy smart appliances and remote load control".
+Response to BEIS.
+By Michalec, O., [Full text](assets/documents/Consultation_response_form-ESA-Michalec270922.pdf)

 * **Briefing:** How to talk about security of emerging technologies?
 By Michalec, O. [Full text](https://petras-iot.org/wp-content/uploads/2022/03/How-to-talk-about-cybersecurity-of-emerging-technologies.pdf)